Home School Partnership Frequently Asked Questions

 Where are the classes located?

 Classes for Grades K-5 will meet at Hamilton Middle School.
 Grades 6-12 will meet at Hamilton High School which is within walking distance of the middle school.
+All Robotics Class meet at the admin. building enxt to the middle school.
 The pool is located at the middle school for all swimming lessons.
 Tae Kwon Do takes place at Hamilton Karate, 4761 136th.

 How many classes can my child take?

-Grades K-12 can sign up for up to 5 classes and may add bonus classes.
+Grades K-12 can sign up for up to 5 classes.
 K-5 Electives at the school are run 11:15 - 4:30 in Hamilton and count as 1 class.
 6-12 on campus electives with the exception of clay and theater count as 1/2 a class.
+All other classes count as 1 class.

 What age do my children need to be to participate in home school classes?